Your net worth composition will likely change the wealthier you get. The wealthier you get, the generally more conservative your net worth allocation.

-Ever wonder how net worth compositions change the wealthier you get?
-Look no further as I stumbled across this great chart from VisualCapitalist.com that highlights how much each asset is as a percentage of net worth from the Federal Reserve of Consumer Finances.
-If you want to get rich, it's good to study how the rich allocate their money.
+If you're looking for how net worth compositions change by wealth, take a look at the below chart by Visual Capitalist.
+It highlights how much each asset is as a percentage of net worth from the Federal Reserve of Consumer Finances.
+After all, if you want to get rich, it's good to study how the rich allocate their money.

 Notice how red (primary residence) quickly shrinks the wealthier you get while blue (business interests) quickly grows.
-The key to creating great wealth is to therefore build a business or acquire a significant share of equity in a business.
+The key to creating great wealth is to, therefore, build a business or acquire a significant share of equity in a business.

-Net Worth Composition Discussion
+Net Worth Composition By Levels Of Wealth

 Let's discuss each asset class in a little more detail.
 I think most Financial Samurai readers or people looking to achieve financial independence are targeting net worth amounts between $500,000 – $10,000,000.
-Therefore, my commentary is tilted towards this net worth range.
+Therefore, my commentary is tilted towards this mass affluent net worth range.

 The only reason you would need a large percentage of your net worth in liquid assets is if you are highly leveraged.
 Shoot for 5% – 10% of your net worth in Liquid assets.

 Related: The Need For Liquidity Is Overrated

 I'm surprised the Primary Residence category doesn't take up an even greater percentage of net worth in the $100,000 and $10,000 net worth levels.
 During the financial crisis, so many Americans got obliterated because their Primary Residence was such a dominant portion of their net worth.

 Maybe that’s why folks in the $10,000 range have a huge portion of their net worth in Vehicles.
-With the median price of a new car at about $36,000 after tax, the typical American is spending the majority of their ~$59,000 gross household income on a car.
-Please don’t spend more than 1% – 5% of your net worth or 1/10th of your gross income on a car.
+The median price of a new car at about $48,000 after tax in 2023.
+Meanwhile, the typical American is spending the majority of their ~$76,000 gross household income on a car.
+That's nuts!

-Retirement (Pension/IRA/401k): Only a minority of Americans are now eligible for a pension.
+Only a minority of Americans are now eligible for a pension.
 But for those who do have a pension, its value is much greater than you might realize.
 Given the contribution limits to a IRA and 401k, it's hard for Retirement to grow into a significant portion of one's net worth.